 The unit is a medium-speed, 16-cylinder four-stroke, direct injection engine developing 2,700bhp at its maximum speed of 850rpm.
 The cylinders have a 10 inch diameter and a 12 inch stroke.
 They are arranged in a V-formation, with the twin banks of cylinders driving a common crankshaft.
 For each set of four cylinders there is a separate turbocharger and charge cooler.

 At the heart of a Class 55 (Deltic) are two Napier Deltic D18-25B power units, developed by the Napier company of Liverpool as a compact high-power unit for propelling fast patrol boats.
 It was named after its unusual shape, an inverted triangle similar to the greek letter Delta.

 Each unit is a high-speed, 18-cylinder two-stroke engine developing 1,650bhp at their maximum speed of 1,500rpm.
 An engine has three banks of six cylinders arranged in a triangle with three crankshafts.
 Two opposed pistons are fitted in each cylinder which are then attached to the crankshafts, one at each apex.
 The crankshafts are connected via a series of phasing gears to drive one output shaft to the main generator.

-Photographs of Class 50 power unit number IH6937, now fitted to 50026 Indomitable, appear courtesy of Darryl Tebbs.
+Photographs of Class 50 power units IH6937 and IH6949 appear courtesy of Darryl Tebbs and Neil Morgan respectively.

 © 2018 English Electric Archive